 When you mention Hungary, one of the first things that comes to someone’s mind is invariably the Grand Budapest Hotel.
 And while that iconic film (and the hotel within) references the Hungarian capital nominally, the film actually takes place in the fictional nation of Zubrowka.
 However, just because the film itself doesn’t take place, in reality, doesn’t mean that Hungary (or Budapest for that matter) is a place that should be overlooked when planning a trip.
 In fact, the country is a European hotspot of culture, world-class festivals, music, education and business.
 However, there are certain misconceptions that travellers have about Hungary, and below we’d like to dispel them.
-Take a look at a few things to keep in mind when booking a flight to Hungary.
+Take a look at a few things to keep in mind when booking a flight a flight to Hungary.

 Budapest is More than Just a Party